michami/MBR/Ember3e.md

 * Reach a location before an enemy does
 * Pick a lock before the guards return

 A failure track is a second progress track that fills on a different condition.
 When you make a progress roll on your main track, roll on the failure track as well.
 If the failure track fills up, (reaches **9**) it forces a progress roll on both tracks.
-Failure tracks that are time based may add a point of progress every turn without rolling.
-To make the time shorter, start with some progress already filled.

 **Roll Results**